-The Loire Valley, two hours southwest of Paris, offers France's greatest array of château experiences.
-Wander through sumptuous interiors, cared for by noble families who've lived there for centuries and still put out bouquets fit for a countess.
-View packs of carefully-bred hounds yelping for red meat as they await their next chance to hunt.
-Standing on a rooftop the size of Notre-Dame amid countless chimneys, imagine you're the king's mistress watching proudly as your man's men flush the deer out of the woods and your Louis or Henry or Charles proceeds to shoot them dead.
-Paddle a canoe along a fairytale château that lopes gracefully atop an arcade over the Cher River.
-The challenge for any visitor: how to choose among the countless castle thrills of the Loire Valley.
+The Loire Valley, about two hours southwest of Paris, offers France's greatest array of château experiences.
+Marvel at sumptuous interiors, cared for by noble families who've lived in them for centuries.
+Wander immaculately manicured geometric gardens, or follow the play of sunlight on a facade of a palace perched on a river island.
+View packs of carefully bred hounds yelping for red meat as they await their next hunt.
+From a giant rooftop, imagine you're the king's mistress, watching proudly as your man's men flush the deer out of the nearby woods.
+You can even paddle a rowboat under a fairytale château that gracefully spans a lazy river.